killermann/facilitator-cards/content/plan-every-facilitation.md

 type = "landing"
 +++

 Facilitator Cards reinvent how you prepare before a facilitation, making it easy to show up for every group in exactly the ways they need you.
-And they’re erase-able (and waterproof!), so you can use them again and again (and again).
+And they’re erase-able (and waterproof!), so you can use them again & again (& again).